-Once the strategy is ready, how does the organization start implementing it?
+Once the strategy is ready, how does the organization kickstart the strategy implementation?

 I’m excited about the above strategy model!
-It’s simple, and it shows the journey clearly from a satellite perspective.
+It’s simple, and it shows the journey clearly from a helicopter perspective.

 In the first loop, the company’s direction becomes defined.
 Everyone receives an invite to join the creation process.
 People challenge their assumptions and the prevailing thinking inside the company.
 Tough choices get made, and, in the end, the whole strategy becomes visible on a single page.
 We call this one-page strategy a Strategy 1Pager.

 Let’s take a look at the second loop, prioritize.
 That’s when the company steers itself through strategy implementation.
 Don’t expect things to get going by themselves.
 The management has to kickstart implementation.
 The ideas written down on the Strategy 1Pager, are often high-quality ideas.
 That’s why sub-goals, prioritization, and resourcing are essential.
 People are given responsibilities for specific tasks to steer the implementation and to follow up on their progress.
 The second loop needs to rotate weekly, which is much faster than the first loop.
 The first loop rotates quarterly.
 The second loop is all about following up on the goals.